HCMC to host Vietnam - EU Cooperation Forum 2024

-The forum is anticipated to foster meaningful communication between government agencies and the business communities of both sides through policy dialogue, market information updates, and support for business partnerships.
+The forum is anticipated to foster a meaningful communication between government agencies and the business communities of both sides through policy dialogue, market information updates, and support for business partnership.

 It will bring together leaders from the MoIT, representatives of the EU Delegation to Vietnam, the European Chamber of Commerce in Vietnam (EuroCham Vietnam), experts, businesses, and representatives of localities.